 Students of the online School & Counseling Psychology MeD say that the University of Missouri’s Master’s Coaching program is “extremely engaging” and “even better than if it was in person.”
 The 100% online formatting allows you to study while remaining engaged in your daily life and professional roles.
 Even as a part-time enrollee, the program can be completed in less than three years.

 The emphasis on Positive Coaching opens up the curriculum to students beyond those who are athletic coaches and coordinators.
-Throughout the required, 30 credit hours, students will discover ways to implement positive psychology into their work life and beyond.
+Students will discover ways to implement positive psychology into their work life and beyond.
 This involves lessons in gender and multicultural issues, as well as character, ethics, and self-care.
 Any form of profession that involves leading and counseling–whether it be in an academic, athletic, or general life capacity–can enhance a coach’s role through this Master’s degree.

 The tuition rates for all students, instate or out, is the same, giving coaches across the country the chance to improve their career and personal well-being.
 The end goal of this Master’s course is to build the skills and strategies needed to be highly effective leaders and educators.
 This program is not only accessible and affordable, but it was also ranked by U.S. News and World Report as one of the best online grad programs available.